bus1-rust/bus1-rs/README.md

 ## License

-Licensed under the MIT license, see LICENSE.
+Licensed under the terms of both the MIT license and the Apache License (Version 2.0).